Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 | support level            |  email      | email              | email/web          | email/web          | email/web/videoconference |
 | command-line access      |  -          | -                  | +                  | +                  | +                         |

-> "Base rate": the price above refers to the Base Rate for each service level.
-You can further control how quickly your calculations are finished by varying submission queues.
+> NOTE: the price above refers to the Ordinary Rate for each service level.
+One can further control the price by varying submission queues (see below).
+When using "Saving" queue, for example, the final price can be as low as $0.02.

 # How Service Levels are set

-Your service level is defined by the payment that you make.

-> Service level is defined by the maximum amount of the most recent payment(s).
+The service level is defined by the pre-payment that an account holder makes.
+When multiple payments are applied, we prioritize the maximum amount within its validity period.

 Here's how it works:

-1. Upon signing up the service level is initially set to `Promo`.
+- Upon signup the service level is initially set to `Promo`.
-2. When user provides a payment method, purchases allocation and pays the minimum amount ($50) the service level is set to `Advanced`
+- When user provides a payment method, purchases allocation and pays the minimum amount ($50) the service level is set to `Advanced`
-3. When/if user pays in excess of $500 instead, service level is set to `Pro`
+- When/if user pays in excess of $500 instead, service level is set to `Pro`

+> NOTE: validity periods for the same service level add up, so in case a user pays $500 and then adds $500 within 6 months, the total allocation of $1000 can be used within 12 months

+# Service levels for Enterprise

-4. Users with a valid payment method can create [**organizations**](/organizations/overview.md):
+Enterprise service level plans are designed for groups of users that represent an enterprise team and collaborate with each other on a regular basis.
+However, any user with a valid payment method can create [**organizations**](/organizations/overview.md).

+Notes:

-    - the first organization per user is given $10 credit to try the functionality
+- the first organization per user is given $10 promo credit
 - by paying $5,000 a user can secure 'Enterprise' service level for his/her organization
 - entities created under the organization account will be charged according to `Enterprise` rates
-    - by paying $50,000 a user can secure `Enterprise-extra` service level for his/her organization
 - other special rates are available upon request

 # Validity period